kartonfarkas/api_docs/source/suite/get_started/api_demo.rst

    * - 0, OK
      - You succeeded, and your credentials were accepted.
      - You should also see the list of the languages.
-     -
    * - 1, Unauthorized
      - Something is wrong with your credentials.
      - Check your access information again.
    * - No response at all
-     - Something is wrong with your connection./API URL is invalid, or the /Suite API is not available.
+     - Something is wrong with your connection.
+     - /API URL is invalid, or the /Suite API is not available.
      - Check with your IT support why you cannot reach the API (e.g. if the traffic is blocked by your firewall.)/Check your access information again./Please try again later.

 If you have tried the suggested solutions without success, then please contact your Account Manager.